We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Use potholders or a towel when removing All-Clad pans from the oven.

-When you take a hot pan out of the oven turn the handle towards the wall and place a towel or potholder on the handle as a reminder to you and others to not touch.
+When you take a hot pan out of the oven, turn the handle towards the wall and place a towel or potholder on the handle.
+The towel acts as a reminder to you and others to avoid touching.

 Lids Are NOT Oven-Safe

 I know I covered this already, but I want to reiterate that All-Clad lids, including both their stainless steel and glass ones, are not safe to put in the oven.

 Some cookware brands make oven-safe lids, but All-Clad isn’t one of them.